 The desert is an intensely harsh place.
-Seldom are animals suitable for living in deserts due to their severe heat and inherent dryness.
+Due to its severe heat and inherent dryness, animals are rarely suitable for living in it.

 But some insects live in the desert.
 Numerous insects have evolved to thrive in arid environments with little water and high temperatures.